zolagonano/zolagonano.github.io/index.md

 # Hey, I'm Zola 👋

-Just a pseudonymous cryptoanarchist trying to change what I can for the better—what more could there possibly be?
+Just a decentralized systems developer & privacy advocate trying to change what I can for the better.

 {% assign post_count = site.posts | size %}
 {% if post_count > 0 %}